Traineeships for bachelor and master students

 Please note that students must have a clear motivation and argumentation for doing the Erasmus traineeship before they contact the relevant professor, researcher, or research group.

-When both the student and the relevant contact person at UCPH have agreed upon the Erasmus traineeship, a Learning Agreement for Traineeship must be filled out and signed by the student, the home university, and the UCPH department or head of research group responsible for hosting the student.
+When both the student and the relevant contact person at UCPH have agreed upon the Erasmus traineeship, a Learning Agreement for Traineeship must be completed and signed by:

-When the Learning Agreement for Traineeship is filled out and signed, it must be sent to incomingmobility@adm.ku.dk.
+- the UCPH department (e.g. the supervisor or head of research group responsible for hosting the student) When the Learning Agreement for Traineeship is completed and signed, it must be sent to incomingmobility@adm.ku.dk.

-Once the International Education office have received a fully signed Erasmus traineeship agreement, we will register the student and the student will receive a letter of registration with information regarding access to KUnet, UCPH e-mail account, ID card, etc.
+Once the International Education office have received a fully signed Erasmus traineeship agreement, we will register the student and the student will receive a letter of registration with information regarding access to their UCPH e-mail, ID card, housing possibilities, residence documents, etc.

 Please note that Erasmus traineeship students are not allowed to sign up for courses.

-Nordic and EU citizens will receive guidance about applying for a residence document from the International Education office, when we have received your signed Erasmus traineeship agreement.
+You will receive guidance about applying for a residence document from the International Education office when we have received your signed Erasmus+ traineeship agreement.

 The application process takes 2–3 months, so it is important that you apply in good time.